Representations of Coxeter groups of Lusztig's a-function value 1: Introduction

-The second main result (Theorem \ref{thm-A1=R}) is a determination (and hence a classification) of irreducible representations of $\af$-function value $1$ for irreducible simply laced Coxeter groups whose Coxeter graph is a tree or admits only one cycle.
-In other words, for these Coxeter groups we are able to find out all the simple quotients of the cell representation provided by $\cC_1$.
-It turns out that such representations are some kind of reflection representations, i.e., on the representation space each generator in $S$ acts by an abstract reflection.
-In a fancy way, these representations are called R-representations in another paper \cite{Hu23} by the author, and their isomorphism classes are classified in that paper.
-For convenience, we present briefly the concrete construction and the classification of R-representations in our specified setting in Subsection \ref{subsec-R}.
+Our second main result (Theorem \ref{thm-A1=R}) is an explicit description and classification of irreducible representations of $\af$-function value $1$ for irreducible simply laced Coxeter groups whose Coxeter graph is a tree or admits only one cycle.
+In other words, for these Coxeter groups we are able to find all the simple quotients of the cell representation provided by $\cC_1$.
+It turns out that such representations are reflection representations (that is, on the representation space each generator in $S$ acts by an abstract reflection) satisfying some specific conditions.
+These representations, called R-representations in \cite{Hu23}, are closely related to the generalized geometric representations, and they can be described explicitly.
+For the sake of convenience, we present briefly the concrete construction and the classification of irreducible R-representations in our specified settings in Subsection \ref{subsec-R}.
 In particular, all of these representations are finite dimensional.
-However, for other irreducible simply laced Coxeter groups, there exist infinite dimensional irreducible representations of $\af$-function value $1$, whose classification seems tough (see Remark \ref{rmk-simply-laced} \ref{rmk-simply-laced-2}).
+However, for other irreducible simply laced Coxeter groups, there exist infinite dimensional irreducible representations of $\af$-function value $1$ (see Remark \ref{rmk-simply-laced}\eqref{rmk-simply-laced-2}).
+It seems difficult to classify irreducible representations of $\af$-function value 1 for such $W$.
+See also \cite{DPWX22, Xu19} for relevant results for the corresponding based ring $J_{\cC_1}$.

 The rest of this paper is organized as follows.
-In Section \ref{sec-pre}, we recollect briefly some preliminary knowledge on dihedral groups and Kazhdan-Lusztig theory.
+In Section \ref{sec-pre}, we recollect briefly some preliminary knowledge on dihedral groups and Kazhdan-Lusztig cells.
 In Section \ref{sec-main-1}, we give the characterization of Coxeter group representations of $\af$-function value $1$.
 In Section \ref{sec-main-2}, we focus on certain simply laced Coxeter groups and determine all of their irreducible representations of $\af$-function value $1$.